 According to The Blood Type Diet, exercise and spirituality is also related to blood type and therefore one should adopt a lifestyle that is in accordance with their blood type.

 Just a note here, this is just a guide and something to be aware of.
 Just because you are type O blood type, you don’t need to start eating meat if you are a vegetarian or a vegan.
 It is useful to understand how your body reacts to certain foods though.
 I am blood type O and I am meant to eat meat but I rarely ever eat it.
 I have noticed though that I react much better to a non-dairy diet which could be explained by my blood type.

 So in this video, we discussed the blood type diet and how it potentially affects our dietary preferences.

-Thank you so much for watching.
+Thank you so much for watching and reading.
 If you liked this video, please hit the like button below, comment to let me know your thoughts on this type of diet, share it with your friends and do subscribe as I upload new content on health and wellness every week.

 If you are interested to know more about this diet, you can either contact me or read D'Adamo's book which is available on Amazon - http://amzn.to/2rl0HWX

 I hope this serves you.
 Thank you for making me a part of your day today.